JustinianJin/justinianjin.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Shuyi (Justinian) Jin is a student at Shanghai Pinghe Bilingual School, set to pursue higher education in the U.S. in 2025.
+My research interests include quantitative history and digital humanities.

 {style="text-align: justify;"}